On the Security of Password-Authenticated Quantum Key Exchange: Definition of Security

-\paragraph{Execution in the real model.} We next consider the real model in which a real two-party quantum protocol $\Pi$ is executed with no trusted parties.
+We next consider the real model in which a real two-party quantum protocol $\Pi$ is executed with no trusted parties.
 In this case, the adversary $\adv{A}$ sends all messages in place of the corrupted party, and may follow an arbitrary strategy.
 In contrast, the honest party follows the instructions of $\Pi$.
 We consider a simple network setting where the protocol proceeds in rounds, where in each round one party sends a message to the other party.